Applicable Rate Schedules

-Consumers returning to the cooperative who have a past due account that has been written off to bad debts or has been in the hands of a collection agency are subject to immediate disconnection of service or will not have service connected or reconnected until past due account is paid plus deposit, reconnect charge and membership is paid.
+Members returning to the cooperative who have a past due account that has been written off to bad debts or has been in the hands of a collections agency are subject to immediate disconnection of service or will not have service connected or reconnected until past due account is paid plus deposit, reconnect charge and membership is paid.
 If arrangements to pay the account are made and a payment is not made as arranged, the service may be immediately disconnected with no further notice.

-If a past due balance remains after December 31st, the service shall remain disconnected, or be disconnected, and will not be reconnected until the past due amount and the annual minimum, based on the horsepower of the pump, have been paid in full.
+If a past due balance remains after December 31st, the service shall remain disconnected, or be disconnected, and will not be reconnected until the past due amount and the Annual Minimum, based on the horsepower of the pump, have been paid in full.

-In case of a disputed bill and after it appears that the matter cannot be resolved at the staff level, the consumer shall be permitted to promptly present it before the Board of Directors of the cooperative at its next regular meeting.
+In case of a disputed bill and after it appears that the matter cannot be resolved at the staff level, the member shall be permitted to promptly present it before the Board of Directors of the cooperative at its next regular meeting.
 The appeal shall be in written form, signed by the person appealing, and shall contain a concise statement of the disputed matter, together with copies of any relevant exhibits.
 The board shall consider the matter and have full discretion to resolve the dispute in a just and equitable manner.

 Bad Check Fee